 Rising demand from emerging markets

 China is the world's largest consumer of precious metals.
 There is robust growth in demand for precious metals.
-The growing demand from increasingly affluent middle classes in emerging economies, such as China and India, will provide support to prices of precious metals in the medium to long-term.
+The growing demand from increasingly affluent middle classes in emerging economies, such as China and India, will support prices of precious metals in the medium to long-term.